garybm/track-suggester/README.md

 ## Description

 _I built a track Suggester webpage (using HTML, CSS, JavaScript and jQuery) that asks a series of questions that provides a track based on their answers.
-The survey has 5 questions and offers  3 different track suggestions_
+The survey has 5 questions and offers  3 different track suggestions.
+Here is a link to the viewable website: https://garybm.github.io/track-suggester/_

 ## Setup/Installation Requirements